tbielak/AoC_cpp/sources/README.md

 [2019](2019) | Year 2019 solutions.
 [2020](2020) | Year 2020 solutions.
 [2021](2021) | Year 2021 solutions.
 [shared](shared) | Code shared between various years.
 Classes that form execution environment for all the puzzles.
+See [here](../bin) to explore solutions running.